Parameter Estimation Bias From Overlapping Binary Black Hole Events In Second Generation Interferometers: PROBABILITY

-Due to the still relatively high low frequency cut off there is a very low chance of observing overlapping BNS signals in LIGO-Voyager.
-However, the increase in sensitivity in 3G detectors, combined with the much lower low frequency cut off, will lead to a large number of overlapping BNS systems.
-It is likely that most, if not all, BNS mergers will overlap.
+The increase in visible volume allowed by LIGO-Voyager, coupled with the increase in visible duration via the lower low frequency cutoff , leads to a drastic increase in the number of observed overlapping BNS mergers.
+This could account for $\sim 1.7 \%$ of BNS mergers every year.
+However, our initial studies of overlapping binaries led us to study signals that overlap closely in time periods.
+This calculation only sets the requirement that the signals overlap in the time domain.
+Despite the large number of overlapping BNS events in LIGO-Voyager, it is unlikely that any will overlap across a significant portion of the inspiral.
+Several studies have looked parameter estimation upon such overlaps \cite{pizzati2021bayesian, samajdar2021biases}.

+As with BBH mergers, during third generation detector observing runs, it is likely that most, if not all BNS mergers will overlap.
 This is mostly due to the increased number of observable cycles.
 Values for these calculations are given in Table \ref{tab:BNS_prob}.

-\subsection{Probability of BBH Mergers Overlapping with BNS Mergers}
+\subsection{Probability of BBH mergers overlapping with BNS mergers}

 BBH mergers visible in ground based interferometers for much shorter periods.
-The visible period for a standard $30+30\,\mathrm{M_{\odot}}$ BBH merger in aLIGO is approximately $0.894$ seconds, for a standard $1.4-1.4\,\mathrm{M_{\odot}}$ BNS merger this is $160.8$ seconds.
-However, at the sensitivities of aLIGO \& LIGO-Voyager, BBH signals are observed at a much higher rate.
-It is therefore most likely that overlapping events will be observed with a BBH merger occurring within the visible period of a BNS inspiral.
+The visible period for a typical $30+30\,\mathrm{M_{\odot}}$ BBH merger in aLIGO is approximately $0.894$ seconds, a standard $1.4-1.4\,\mathrm{M_{\odot}}$ BNS merger this is $160.8$ seconds.
+However, at the sensitivities of aLIGO and LIGO-Voyager, BBH signals are observed at a much higher rate.
+It is therefore possible that overlapping events will be observed with a BBH merger occurring within the visible period of a BNS inspiral.

-We calculate this probability, using the method described in section \ref{probOL}, to be ${5.3 \times 10^{-4}}_{{-1.9 \times 10^{-4}}}^{+{3.3 \times 10^{-4}}}$ for the next observing run of aLIGO.
+Here we use the observing range for BBH mergers to estimated the number of BBH mergers observed in the given observing run.
+To estimate this, we treat the signal as having the period of a BNS merger to account for the overlap with a BNS.
+As the visible volumes and visible durations now do not depend on the same mass parameter we must modify Eq. \ref{poverlap} to account for the difference:

 It is possible that such events would be observed before the end of the current aLIGO detectors.
-They are likely to account for around 3\% of all BBH mergers in LIGO-Voyager, as many as $46_{-27}^{+72}$ overlapping events in a year.
+They are likely to account for around $8.2\%$ of all BBH mergers in LIGO-Voyager, as many as $230.0^{+360.0}_{-130.0}$ BBH events overlapping BNS signals in a years observation.
 Values for these calculations are given in Table \ref{tab:BNS+BBH_prob}.